dperdic/s7-solana-mobile-dev/README.md

 ### Building the app

-The app relies on supabase storage to store the NFT's image and metadata.
+The app relies on Supabase storage to store the NFT's image and metadata.
 Create a project on supabase and make sure to set the storage bucket to be publicly accessible and make a `.env` file based on the template provided.

 To build the app first install the dependencies.